Behind virus and protests: A chronic US economic racial gap

 The median black family has wealth of just $17,200 — perhaps enough to buy a car — versus $171,000 for the median white family.
 The wealth gap persists even for African Americans in the top 10% of U.S. incomes: Their wealth comes to $343,160, less than one-fifth of the $1.79 million for whites in the top 10%, according to government numbers compiled by the Brookings Institution.

-One ongoing culprit was the housing bust of the late 2000s.
-Commerce Department figures compiled by the Urban Institute show that black homeownership rose from 41.8% in 1970 to 47.3% in 2000 before being swept away by the financial crisis and the ensuing recession.
-As of 2015, black homeownership was 41.2% — lower than it had been 45 years earlier and far below the 71.1% for whites.

-In February, researchers at the Brookings Institution reported other reasons for the wealth deficit: African Americans inherit far less money than whites.
-Even those who become top earners are likelier than whites to fall out of the ranks of the rich.
-And they are more likely to have to provide financial help to friends and family.
+Behind the wealth gap: African Americans inherit less money than whites.
+Even if blacks reach top income brackets, they are less likely to stay there.
+And they typically provide more financial help to friends and family.

-As a Democratic presidential candidate, Sen. Booker pushed a plan for “Baby Bonds’’ to provide $1,000 to every American child at birth.
+As a Democratic presidential candidate, Democratic Sen. Booker of New Jersey pushed for “Baby Bonds’’ to provide $1,000 to every American child at birth.
 After that, they would receive up to $2,000 a year, depending on their family income.
-The idea would be to create a nest egg that could eventually be used to finance a college education or buy a home.
+The idea: Create a nest egg that could be used to pay for college or a home.

-Bradley Hardy, a professor in American University’s School of Public Affairs, said that researchers and activists are working on plans like Booker’s to narrow the divide between black and white Americans, between rich and poor.

-“It’s absolutely an opportunity,’’ Hardy said.
+“It’s absolutely an opportunity,’’ said Bradley Hardy of American University''s School of Public Affairs.
 “And, yes, it could be squandered.’’

 AP Economics Writers Josh Boak and Christopher Rugaber contributed to this report.